International Crash Lawsuit in San Pedro, Belize

-A plane with Belize registration V3-HGH operated by Tropic Air crashed into the Atlantic Ocean during an approach to land at San Pedro Airport, Belize.
+On December 27, 2002, a plane with Belize registration V3-HGH, operated by Tropic Air, crashed into the Atlantic Ocean during an approach to land at the airport in San Pedro, Belize.
 The flight was registered as a foreign scheduled commuter flight and originated in Belize City.
-According to information provided by the Belize Department of Civil Aviation, rain showers were in the area at the time, and visibility was poor.
-Accordingly, instrument meterological conditions prevailed, so an instrument flight rules flight plan was filed.
+According to information from the Belize Department of Civil Aviation, rain showers were in the area at the time, and visibility was poor.
+Accordingly, instrument meteorological conditions prevailed, so an instrument flight rules flight plan was filed.
 The airplane was about 2.5 miles away from the runway threshold at an altitude of about 400 feet.
 The pilot started reducing power to maintain a speed of 120 knots for flap deployment when suddenly there was an indication of a 1,000 feet per minute descent rate.
-The pilot attempted to increase power to initiate a climb, however it continued to descend and crashed into the ocean.
+The pilot attempted to increase power to initiate a climb.
+However, it continued to descend and crashed into the ocean.

 Date of Incident